NSO-developer/netsim-wrapper/README.md

 The best way to get netsim-wrapper is with setuptools or pip.
 If you already have setuptools, you can install as usual:

 `python -m pip install netsim-wrapper`
+`pip install netsim-wrapper`

 Otherwise download it from PyPi, extract it and run the `setup.py` script